-I am a Reference Librarian and Associate Professor whose subject areas include: Counseling & Special Education, Educational Leadership, Human Development & Family Studies, and Teacher Education & Professional Development.
+I am a Reference Librarian and Associate Professor whose subject areas include: Counseling, Educational Leadership, & Higher Education, Human Development & Family Studies, Recreation, Parks & Leisure Services, and Teacher & Special Education.
 I am also the Non-Print Media Selector (i.e., I buy and license films for the Libraries' collections).
-My other duties include serving as interim coordinator of the Library Research & Instruction Services department and teaching sections of LIB 197.
-Prior to my appointment to CMU in 2005, I worked as a Library Assistant at Michigan State University for several years.
+Currently, I am liaising to a number of other academic departments due to faculty library vacancies and a colleague's Sabbatical.
+Other duties include serving as Coordinator of the Library Research & Instruction Services Department and teaching sections of LIB 197.

 Here are highlights of my university and professional service:

 - President of the Michigan Academic Library Association (MiALA) (2015-18)